secretstartups/handbook/content/job-families/finance/senior-director-enterprise-applications.md

 - Strategic and operational IT Application ownership for the following areas: Finance, HR, Sales, Marketing, Support, and Legal.
 - Drive executive level communication / support for the IT Applications strategy.
 - Partner with key business sponsors / executive stakeholders to deliver high value IT solutions.
-- Drive operational excellence while leveraging KPI’s to measure the success/value of the IT Applications team.
+- Drive operational excellence while leveraging KPI's to measure the success/value of the IT Applications team.
 Comfortable establishing a culture of measurement and the ability to identify, define, and implement and execute key metrics across the IT organization.
 - Develop and maintain relationships with client organizations to ensure their IT Application expectations are being met and priorities are set at the appropriate level.
 - Help drive discussion and improvements to develop and manage the plan of record for the IT Applications portfolio; while driving culture of delivery to commitments.
 - The Director is expected to identify critical areas of improvement, offer recommended solutions, and drive execution of those solutions

 ### Requirements

-- 10-15 years’ experience in IT, with 7+ years’ experience leading and managing an IT organization or Applications group at a fast growing high technology company.
+- 10-15 years' experience in IT, with 7+ years' experience leading and managing an IT organization or Applications group at a fast growing high technology company.
 - Excellent change management skills and ability to operate effectively in a fast-paced environment.
 - Experience with SaaS based solution and cloud architectures.
 - Demonstrated ability to successfully lead and develop global applications organization in collaboration with overall IT strategy.